 I know… hang with me.
-I don’t know where you were or what you were doing.
-Maybe it was a sermon on their website.
-Maybe it was at the Ballard campus or UW campus.
-Maybe you went simply to check out the girls or guys.
-Maybe you heard a CD of the music or attended a community group.
+I don’t know where you were or what you were doing; maybe it was a sermon on their website, maybe it was at the Ballard campus or the UW campus, maybe you simply went to check out the girls or guys, maybe you heard a CD of the music or attended a community group.
 I don’t know how it started for you.

-For me it was 2003.
-A hot chick, I was totally into, sent me a link and said check it out.
-So I checked it out.
-At first, I didn’t like it, but if it impressed this girl, than whatever.
-I didn’t like it because the guy preaching kept describing me in unflattering terms.
+For me, it was 2003 and a hot young chick I was totally into, sent me a link to sermon to check out.
+So, I checked it out and at first, I didn’t like it, but if it impressed this girl, then whatever.
+The reason I didn’t like it, is because the guy preaching kept describing me in very unflattering terms.
 There were reasons I lived in my mom’s basement and didn’t have a car or a job.
-Yeah, so, I was 23 and had no idea what I wanted to do when I grew up.
-I didn’t want to grow up.
-And no, my intentions with that hot girl were not honorable.
-I kept listening because it pissed me off.
-Then I hopped on a bus and headed there one Sunday morning.
-I might run into the hot girl.
+Yeah, so, I was 23 and had no idea what I wanted to do when I grew up, but I had no intention of growing up.
+And no, my intentions with that young woman were not honorable.
+I kept listening, at first, because it pissed me off.
+Then I hopped on a bus and headed there one Sunday morning, hoping to run into the hot girl.

 Alright preacher dude.
 And hot girl.
 And rude guy.
-If Jesus says Jonah was real, then the entire Old Testament is real; six day creation, burning bush, talking donkey – when did I learn all these stories?
-Anyway, if Jesus says its true then its true because Jesus is the son of God and the son of God can’t lie…..wait, what?
+If Jesus says Jonah was real, then the entire Old Testament is real; six day creation, burning bush, talking donkey – when did I learn all these stories – anyway – if Jesus says its true then its true because Jesus is the son of God and the son of God can’t lie…..wait, what?

 Seattle needs that voice.
 That voice that preaches Jesus.
 That voice that says this is Jesus, He is King and because He is king the Bible is true.
-Because He is king men should act like men – there is so much father hunger.
+Because He is king men should act like men – there is so much father hunger in this world.
 Because Jesus is God and not those multitudes of Idols that you faun over and whore after.
 That voice around which an entire community was built for Jesus, doing Jesus’ work in a wilderness hell-hole of a city.
 That voice that slew the dragons in my heart with that one word – Jesus.

 Here in poofdom, where it’s harder and harder to tell the difference between a man and a woman, straight and gay, evil and good – we need that voice more than ever.
 We need a community built around that voice that is always preaching and teaching that same word – Jesus.
 We need men who lead by following Jesus and women who follow Jesus by following their man.
 This is a wilderness that needs that voice.